Nico Semsrott: Politics

 Semsrott ran in the 2017 German federal election as leading candidate for Berlin for Die PARTEI, a satirical German political party, receiving 2.1% of the votes.

 In the 2019 European elections, Semsrott was elected to the European Parliament as the second party-list candidate (behind Martin Sonneborn) from Die PARTEI.
 His party received 2.4%.
 Unlike other elections in Germany, there is no 5% electoral threshold concerning the European Parliament elections.
-In the preelection Semsrott criticized the lack of attention given to younger generations in a TV advertisement.
+In the run-up to the election Semsrott criticised the lack of attention given to younger generations in a TV advertisement.
 A survey made after the election showed that votes for Die PARTEI came especially from first-time voters (about 9% of this group), who cast more votes for it than for the SPD or the FDP, two establishment parties.

-In May 2020 Semsrott revealed a series of thefts in the European Parliament.
-He has published a video about the incidents on his YouTube channel, where he criticizes the way the security staff was handling the investigation.
+In May 2020, Semsrott revealed a series of thefts in the European Parliament.
+He published a video about the incidents on his YouTube channel, where he criticised the way the security staff were handling the investigation.
 He also published a timeline of the thefts and measures that were taken by him on his website.
-On 13 January 2021 he announced his party membership resignation from Die PARTEI after heavy controversies and accusations of racism and blackfacing aroused around the federal chairman Martin Sonneborn.
-Semsrott is going to continue his mandate in the European Parliament as an independent member of parliament.
+On 13 January 2021, he announced the resignation of his party membership from Die PARTEI after heavy controversies and accusations of racism and blackfacing emerged around the federal chairman Martin Sonneborn.
+Semsrott has continued his mandate in the European Parliament as an independent member of parliament.
+He did not stand in the 2024 European election.